Let's Build Resiliency from the Roots Up

 Gert Coleman

 Herbal educator, writer, gardener, editor, and herb enthusiast, Gert Coleman loves, grows, eats, and reads avidly about herbs.
 Retired professor of English, she lives on 100+ acres in Central New York, growing herbs, flowers, trees, and at-risk native plants with her husband and dog.
-As an herbal educator, she has taught humorous and informative programs for all ages at parks, museums, and conferences; helped maintain a 70' x 70' colonial herb garden for 3 decades; apprenticed with Rosemary Gladstar; compiled and edited five Herb of the Year™ books; and writes about the legends, lore, and poetry of herbs.
+As an herbal educator, she has taught humorous and informative programs for all ages at parks, museums, and conferences; helped maintain a 70' x 70' colonial herb garden for 3 decades; apprenticed with Rosemary Gladstar; compiled and edited five Herb of the Year™ books via the International Herb Association (IHA); and writes about the legends, lore, and poetry of herbs.
 In addition, she teaches workshops on nature writing in the wild places of New York and beyond.
+This year at the Plant Cunning Conference Gert is sharing a deep dive into Turmeric, Curcuma longa

 Olga headshot PCC 2024